-For many pregnant women, leg pain first symptoms can appear as early as the first trimester, to gradually increase as the pregnancy progresses, and seems to get worse from the second trimester until the end of pregnancy.
+For many pregnant women, leg pain first symptoms can appear as early as the first trimester, to gradually increase as pregnancy progresses.
+And seem to get worse from the second trimester until the end of pregnancy.

-Pain, night cramps, heaviness, swelling, itching, varicose veins: these are the famous legs manifestations to prevent or reduce during pregnancy by taking care of your legs.
+Pain, heaviness, swelling, tingling, night cramps, and even varicose veins in some cases: these are the famous legs manifestations to prevent or reduce by adopting certain lifestyle habits, and taking care of your legs during pregnancy.

-Usually mild but unpleasant and sometimes painful, these cramps that radiate across the calves and along the legs can be felt during the day, but are most often experienced at night, when fatigue and fluid accumulation reach their peak.
+These unpleasant complaints that radiate across the calves and along the legs are generally mild, yet sometimes painful.
+They can appear during the day but are most often felt at night, when fatigue and fluid retention reach their peak.

-Various theories refer to fatigue associated with pregnancy weight gain, blood vessel compression in the legs, pregnancy hormones, and, possibly, diet – excess phosphorus and deficiency of calcium or magnesium.
+Various theories refer to blood vessel compression in the legs, fatigue associated with pregnancy weight gain, hormones, and possibly diet: excess phosphorus, and calcium or magnesium deficiency.

 Some causes of leg pain during pregnancy

 Many changes in your body promote leg pain during pregnancy.
 If you are already prone to circulatory disorders, there is a good chance that this problem will worsen during your pregnancy, and can sometimes go hand in hand with varicose veins.